-New Orleans is known for its endless festivals, but did you know you can find some great ones just beyond the Crescent City too?
+New Orleans is known for its endless festivals, but did you know you can find some great ones just beyond the city limits too?
 And it’s all just a day trip away.
-This fall, you’ll find unique festivals scattered in parts of Louisiana like Bayou Road Balloon Fest, and the Giant Omelette Celebration.
-So fill up your gas tank, load up your car, and make a day trip out of it.
+This fall, you’ll find unique festivals scattered throughout parts of Louisiana.
+So, fill up your gas tank, load up your car, and make a day trip out of it.
 You never know what adventures you’ll find along the way.

 Sweet Dough Pie Festival

 Calling pie-lovers everywhere!
-The Sweet Dough Pie Festival is back for its 6th year with every pie you can imagine.
-Take a trip out to Grand Coteau to get your slice and enjoy over 100 arts and crafts booths as well as food and music.
-Take on the pie contest, which allows you to judge four different pie flavors (sweet potato, custard, blackberry, and fig) for $5.
+The Sweet Dough Pie Festival is back for its eighth year with every type of pie you can imagine.
+Take a trip out to Grand Coteau to get your slice and enjoy over 70 arts and crafts booths as well as local cuisine and live music.
 When you’ve eaten all the pie you can handle, take a trolley tour of the historic fairgrounds and explore the town of Grand Coteau.

-Where: St. Charles Catholic Church, 174 Church St., Grand Coteau
+Where: St. Charles Catholic Church, 174 Church St., Grand Coteau, La.

 How far from NOLA: 2 hrs 15 min